 Parent/Teacher Conferences are scheduled twice per year.
 Please make every effort to attend.
-If you wish to meet with your child's teacher at other times, please call the office to schedule a conference.
-This conference should take place during a teacher's planning time only, so that instructional time in not interrupted.
+If you wish to meet with your child's teacher at an alternative time, please contact the teacher directly to schedule.
+This conference should take place during a teacher's planning time only, so that instructional time is not interrupted.
 Teachers require a 24-hour notice before any parent conference.
+For students not performing as expected, teachers will schedule conference call with parents/guardians at the progress reporting mark which is at the halfway point of each quarter.